Skip to Content

 Gratuity Cost (Suite)

-An extra percentage of gratuity is also added for services at the bar or spa.
+An extra percentage of gratuity is also added for services at the bar, spa and sometimes meals in speciality restaurants.

 Around 25% of the automatic gratuities go to the housekeeping teams.

-Many cruise lines offer ways in which guests can pay auto-gratuities before their vacation, so as not to spend it at check-out time.
+Many cruise lines offer ways in which guests can pay auto-gratuities before their cruises, so they don’t end up with a large bill at the end of the holiday/vacation.